10 of the Most Expensive Typos in the World

 planet_w lee n kim/Shutterstock

 Twenty years before the word “typo” even entered English, the U.S. government made an epic one.
 In an 1872 attempt to recover America’s post-Civil-War economy, Ulysses S. Grant’s administration passed a tariff act that imposed a 20 percent tax on most foreign imports.
 There were some exceptions, the bill said, including “fruit, plants tropical and semi-tropical for the purpose of cultivation.”
 The problem?
 The bill was only supposed to exempt “fruit-plants,” not fruit AND plants as that stray comma implied.
 When importers took advantage and insisted that their fruit should pass into the country tax-free as the letter of the law decreed, the government was forced to refund roughly $2 million in duties—or about $40 million by today’s standards.
-These are the 9 spelling and grammar mistakes spell check won’t catch.
+Commas are one of the 9 spelling and grammar mistakes spell check won’t catch.

 Cost of blunder: $38 million +